by Michael Dougherty

 Me, my sister and brother got upset.

-While my family and I no longer live in Alaska, I have been delighted to see that the Fur Rondy has grown to become known around the globe and is listed as either the best, or one of the best Winter Carnivals in the world.
+While my family and I no longer live in Alaska, I have been delighted to see that the Fur Rondy has grown.
+It has become known around the globe and is now the largest Winter Carnival in the world.

 All of Anchorage and vicinity were either listening to the race coverage on the radio, or watching the coverage on KENI-TV channel 2 (now KTUU) as we all cheered for George Attla to beat that guy from the lower 48.